AndreWeiner/wall_modeling/test_cases/turbulentFlatPlate/README.md

     value           $internalField;
 }
 ```
-- '*nut*' ($\nu_{t}$)\
+- '*nut*'\
-'$\nu_{t}$' is called '*turbulence Eddy viscosity*' that is used to solve the closure problem.
+'*nut*' is called '*turbulence Eddy viscosity*' that is used to solve the closure problem.
 By using this term, the Reynolds stress can be expressed similar to the typical stress-viscosity relation.
 Here, '*nutUSpaldingWallFunction*' is used.
 This function has complicated terms in order to catch the real behavior in the viscous layer as well as the log-law layer.
 Therefore, it can be used for all area regardless of y+.
 ```
 bottomWall
 {